(Home Equity Conversion Mortgages)

 What Is a Reverse Mortgage?

-Today, a Reverse Mortgage which is also called a Home Equity Conversion Mortgage, may be one of the smartest financial tools available to older homeowners.
-A reverse mortgage is for homeowners, age 62 or older, who have paid off all or the majority of their traditional mortgage and would like to convert a part of their primary residence equity into cash.
+Today, a Reverse Mortgage which is also called a Home Equity Conversion Mortgage, may be one of the smartest financial loan programs available to older homeowners.
+A reverse mortgage is specifically for homeowners, age 62 or older, who have paid off all or the majority of their traditional mortgage and would like to convert a part of their primary residence equity into cash.

 Regardless of the use, it is important to know that: